fygar256/bi/README.md

    q!                      ----- overriding quit wq,wq!                  ----- write and quit
-   w <filename>            ----- write file n                       ----- search the next
+   w <filename>            ----- write file t <filename>            ----- scripting with filename in silence mode T <filename>            ----- scripting with filename in verbose mode n                       ----- search the next
    N                       ----- search the last [offset]                ----- jump to the address